Macrometacorp/docs/docs/c8ql/got-tutorial/graph-traversal.md

         RETURN v.name
     ```

-The same result will be returned for Robb, Arya and Sansa as starting point.
+The same result will be returned for Robb, Arya, and Sansa as starting point.
 For Jon Snow, it will only be Ned.

 ## Traverse to the Children